Original Medicare does not cover toilet safety frames as they are not considered medically necessary, but Medicare Advantage plans may do so.

-DME’s for the home may be easier to get with some Medicaid waivers than with others
+Coverage of DME, for the home, may be easier to obtain with certain Medicaid waivers, than with others

 Certain HCBS programs and waivers allow for what is called Consumer Direction/ Self Direction.

-If DME’s help them to maintain their independence in their home they are considered as part of their needs.
+If DME help them to maintain their independence in their home, they are considered as part of their needs.

-Programs devised to transition people back from care institutions into their own homes
+Programs designed to transition people back from care institutions, into their own homes

-Money follows the person is a Medicaid program which relocates the elderly back to their homes – which, as I said previously, can also mean assisted living – after they have been nursing facilities.
+This is a Medicaid program which relocates the elderly back to their homes – which, as I said previously, can also mean assisted living – after they have been in nursing facilities.

 If particular equipment is required so that the participant may relocate home, the program will purchase the equipment for them.

-The range of equipment considered as DME’s is again much less restricted than under Medicare.
+The range of equipment considered as DME is again much less restricted than under Medicare.

-What is the path to acquiring DME’s with Medicaid waivers and HBSC programs ?
+What is the path to acquiring DME with Medicaid and state waivers, and HCBS programs ?

 – the doctor, or therapist, must provide a medical justification letter, which states that the equipment desired is medically necessary.